 One of the most popular ways influencers and brands partner through Stories is by showcasing a product or service through a video, while including branded hashtags in overlay text.
 Influencers can also present shopping opportunities in their Stories by creating CTAs around products or services that encourage followers to purchase on a brand’s website.
 To further increase conversion rates, influencers can provide links to brands’ websites within their Stories.

-Live Stories on Instagram allow influencers to engage audiences authentically and in real-time.
-By activating influencers in Live Stories, brands are able to grab audiences in the moment with urgent and disappearing content.
+Instagram Live allows influencers to engage audiences authentically and in real-time.
+By activating influencers in Instagram Live, brands are also able to grab audiences in the moment with urgent and disappearing content.

 An Instagram takeover is when an influencer is enlisted to create content for a brand’s Instagram account for a predetermined period of time.
+A takeover can exist in any content format so long as the influencer is posting from the brand’s channel.
 An influencer will promote a takeover in advance on his or her own Instagram account to encourage their followers visit and engage with the content.